zendzo/nesting-register/README.md

 ---

 ## 📧 Contact
-For inquiries or collaboration opportunities, reach out via LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/m-zaenal-mustofa-8449a576/).
+For inquiries or collaboration opportunities, reach out via LinkedIn: [LinkedIn](https://www.linkedin.com/in/m-zaenal-mustofa-8449a576/).

 ---